ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 ## Other AWS failures

 Identify the failure on the [AWS status](https://status.aws.amazon.com/) page.
-Get in contact with AWS as soon as possible
+Get in contact with AWS as soon as possible.